jamiejennings/rosie-pattern-language/README.md

 ### Adding new patterns for Rosie to load on start-up

-When Rosie starts, all the Rosie Pattern Language (rpl) files listed in `./MANIFEST ` are loaded.
+When Rosie starts, all the Rosie Pattern Language (rpl) files listed in `MANIFEST ` are loaded.
 You can write your own patterns and add your pattern file to the end of the manifest, so that Rosie will load them.
 (Currently, this is the only way to add new patterns.)